The 2012 "ExpressSOS" Voter Registration Drive to kick off Aug. 28

-Secretary of State mobile office visits campuses,
+Secretary of State mobile office visits campuses, community centers

 LANSING, Mich. – The Secretary of State's mobile office will hit the road next week as part of a far-reaching voter registration drive to colleges, universities and community centers across the state, Secretary of State Ruth Johnson announced today.